 Early Shōwa Period (1926–1945)

-• Military ascendancy in the 1930s leads to ultranationalist policies, Manchurian invasion (1931), and war with China (1937)
+- Military ascendancy in the 1930s, fueled by the Great Depression and political assassinations, led to ultranationalist policies, the invasion of Manchuria (1931), and full-scale war with China (1937)

-Compare: Meiji vs. early Shōwa militarism—both involved aggressive modernization and imperial expansion, but Meiji leaders carefully calculated Japan's strength relative to opponents while 1930s militarists overestimated Japanese capabilities and underestimated Allied resolve.
+Compare: Meiji vs. early Shōwa militarism: both involved aggressive modernization and imperial expansion, but Meiji leaders carefully calculated Japan's strength relative to opponents while 1930s militarists overestimated Japanese capabilities and underestimated Allied resolve.
 Understanding why Japanese expansion succeeded in one era and failed catastrophically in another is key exam material.

 Postwar Recovery and Contemporary Japan (1945–Present)